Gene Mauch: Playing career

 Born in Salina, Kansas, he was raised there and in Los Angeles, where he graduated from John C. Fremont High School.
 His professional baseball career began in 1943, when he was 17.
 Reaching the majors the following season during the World War II manpower shortage, Mauch played for six different clubs over all or parts of nine MLB seasons between 1944 and 1957.
 In 304 games and 737 at-bats, Mauch hit .239, with 176 hits, including 25 doubles, seven triples and five home runs.
 He was credited with 62 RBIs, striking out 82 times.
 He missed part of 1944 and all of the 1945 season while performing wartime service in the United States Army Air Forces.

 In 1953, the Milwaukee Braves named Mauch, then 27 years old, the player-manager of their Double-A Atlanta Crackers farm team in the Southern Association, his first managerial assignment.
 His team finished 84–70, in third place, three games behind the Memphis Chickasaws, and fell in the first round of the playoffs to the eventual league champion Nashville Vols.
-The combative Mauch was known for frequent skirmishes with the league's umpires and later conceded he was too young for the assignment.
+The combative Mauch was known for frequent skirmishes with the league's umpires and he later conceded that he was too young for the assignment.
 But seven years later, John J. Quinn, who as the Braves' general manager had hired him for the Crackers' job, would give Mauch his first big-league managerial opportunity with the 1960 Phillies.

 From 1954 to 1957, Mauch was strictly a player, first for the Los Angeles Angels of the Pacific Coast League, then the Red Sox.
 His final big-league season, 1957 with Boston, was his most productive.
 He started 65 games as the Bosox' second baseman and batted a career-high .270 with 60 hits.
 But the following season, he began his managerial career in earnest.
 In 1958–59, he piloted the Red Sox' Triple-A affiliate, the Minneapolis Millers, reaching the Junior World Series as American Association champion each season, and winning the 1958 JWS championship.

 During the off-season prior to the 1960 campaign, Mauch declined an offer to interview with Quinn for an opening on the Phillies' coaching staff, saying he wanted to focus on managing.
 He went to spring training with the Millers and prepared for his third season as their manager.
 In the final days of spring drills, Quinn called Mauch again and asked him to replace veteran Phillies' pilot Eddie Sawyer, who had resigned after the team's opening game on April 12.
 Four days later, Mauch—34 years old at time—became the youngest manager in the Major Leagues in 1960.